SHARP-EATMAN

 This is a female dwarf Epeolus.
 This bee is distinguished in part by its small size: "pusillus" means "small" in Latin.

-Epeolus pusillus is a striking cuckoo bee with violet eyes, red legs and bold black-and-white patterns on its abdomen and thorax.
+Epeolus pusillus of the Valley are striking cuckoo bees with red legs and bold black-and-white patterns on the abdomen and thorax.
+In the Valley, this species tends to have violet eyes.

 A female Epeolus pusillus resting while grasping a stem with her jaws